What does fact checked mean?

 The information contained on this site is for informational purposes only, and should not be used as a substitute for the advice of a professional health care provider.
 Please check with the appropriate physician regarding health questions and concerns.
 Although we strive to deliver accurate and up-to-date information, no guarantee to that effect is made.

 Your liver doesn't have to hurt to be damaged.
-A blood test indicating elevated liver enzymes can mean that your liver cells are injured or inflamed.
-A main cause of elevated liver enzymes is obesity.
+A blood test indicating elevated liver enzymes can mean that your liver cells are injured or inflamed 1.
+A main cause of elevated liver enzymes is obesity 1.
 An unhealthy lifestyle can wreck havoc on your organs, and your liver is no exception.
 Almost everything you eat and drink passes through the liver.